orbitdb/field-manual/01 Tutorial/01_Basics.md

 _Note:_ Please see the [README](./README.md) before beginning this chapter.

-# Tutorial Chapter 1 - Laying the Foundation
+# Chapter 1 - Laying the Foundation

 > The basics of OrbitDB include undertanding how to _install OrbitDB (and IPFS)_, _create a new databases_, and how _addressing_ works.